Are We Not Cats

-Are We Not Cats is a 2016 horror romance film written and directed by Xander Robin, about two strangers who spark romance through an unusual habit.
+Are We Not Cats is a 2016 American horror romance film written and directed by Xander Robin, about two strangers who spark romance through an unusual habit.
 The film stars Michael Patrick Nicholson, Chelsea Lopez, and Michael Godere.

 The film premiered at the 73rd Venice International Film Festival and was listed as one of the top 10 horror films of 2018 by Rotten Tomatoes.

 Synopsis

 After losing his job, girlfriend, and home in a single day, Eli, a desperate twenty-something accepts a delivery job in a remote upstate backwater.
 There he meets Anya, a beguiling young woman with whom he shares a strange habit.

 Eli's skin picking is reminiscent of excoriation disorder and trichotillomania, while Anya's hair picking is reminiscent of trichotillomania and trichophagia, leading to a climactic case of Rapunzel syndrome.